ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/aaademo-kubectl-arm/_index.md

 ---
-title: Chatbot on Arm CPU server aaaaa
+title: Kubernetes Arm quicktool aaaa

 minutes_to_complete: 60

-who_is_this_for: This is for developers who want to reproduce the provided chatbot demo.
+who_is_this_for: This is for developers who want to use the Kubernetes migration tool.

 learning_objectives:
     - One